 - CityPASS visitors enjoy a free chef's appetizer of the day and preferred seating with purchase of an entree at any Houston area Landry's Restaurant location; see coupon in booklet for locations.

-- Thursdays 3-6pm (Sep-May, Thursdays 2-5pm) are free to the public and may be more crowded.
+- The permanent exhibit halls are free on Thursdays 3-6pm (Sep-May: Thursdays 2-5pm) and may be more crowded.

 - Weekday and weekend mornings may be crowded due to student groups.